easypanel-io/website/docs/05-templates/adguardhome/index.md

 ## Instructions

-During the setup phase, set the Admin Web Interface Port to 3000.
+During the setup phase, if the instance, does not start, you have to disable the service using port 53 on your host server, so adguard can bind the port 53.
+Then setup the admin account on port 3000, then change it to port 80.
 To use the DHCP feature, you must also open ports 67/udp 68/tcp-udp.

 ## Benefits